If you have a lot of trouble falling asleep at night or staying asleep through the night, maybe you’ve thought about using a sleep aid.

 - Valerian.
 “Results from multiple studies indicate that valerian — a tall, flowering grassland plant — may reduce the amount of time it takes to fall asleep and help you sleep better,” the Mayo Clinic says.
 “Of the many valerian species, only the carefully processed roots of the Valeriana officinalis have been widely studied.
 However, not all studies have shown valerian to be effective, and there may be some dangers.”

 - Melatonin.
 Your body naturally produces a hormone called melatonin, which helps cue your body that it’s time to go to sleep each night.
-If you aren’t sleeping well, you can take melatonin supplements shortly before bedtime to see if they make a difference.
+If you aren’t sleeping well, Dr. Anil Rama, an adjunct clinical faculty at the Stanford University Sleep Center, says “you can consider taking melatonin supplements in physiologic dosages (300 mcg) versus pharmacologic dosages (3 to 10 mg) when the sun sets, which is when the body would naturally produces melatonin.
 “Research suggests that melatonin might provide relief from the inability to fall asleep and stay asleep (insomnia) by slightly improving your total sleep time, sleep quality and how long it takes you to fall asleep,” the Mayo Clinic says.
-“Evidence shows that melatonin can modestly improve jet lag symptoms, such as alertness.”
+“Evidence shows that melatonin can modestly improve jet lag symptoms, such as alertness.

 - Some people swear by a cup of chamomile tea before bed to help them sleep.
 Scientific research on the sleep-promoting effects of chamomile is limited, but some people may find that sipping tea soothes them and helps them wind down at night.